 1 spot added - 28 photos shared

-Kapalua Bay, edged by two coral reefs, is one of the best snorkeling spots in Maui’s north shore.
-The bay is fairly sheltered and offers most of the time a perfect sea for snorkeling.
+Kapalua Bay, edged by two coral reefs, is one of the best snorkeling spots on Maui’s north shore.
+The bay is fairly sheltered and most of the time offers a perfect sea for snorkeling.
 Along the reefs, you can spot a great diversity of fish (including several species of moray eels) and have a good chance of encountering a green sea turtle.

 You can get into the water wherever you want from the sandy beach.

 You can snorkel the whole bay, which is only 200m wide.
 However, the sandy beds in the center of the bay are not very interesting, and we advise you to stay in the coral areas located along the rocky points on either side of the beach.
 The northern area (on your right when you are facing the ocean, zone 1 on the map) is the most recommended.
 The corals are prettier, better preserved, and the sea is also calmer than on the other side (southern area, zone 2 on the map).

 Kapalua Bay seabed hosts a varied underwater life, particularly around the coral areas.
 Nice groups of sailfin tangs, lots of parrotfish, many different butterflyfish, wrasses, and a few different moray eels (stout moray, turkey moray, snowflake moray…) can be seen.
 Typically green sea turtles are also to be found resting in the calm waters of the bay.

 Stay well in the bay, because there are sometimes currents near its exit.
 During winter months, the north shore of Maui may be more exposed to wind and waves, so do not enter the water if the sea is rough.

 The Merriman’s Maui overlooks the beach.
 Other dining options are available nearby, the closest communities for food being Kapalua and Napili, then Kahana.